suchipi/suchibot/README.md

 console.log(Screen);
 // { getSize: [Function: getSize] }

-// `sleep` returns a Promise that resolves in the specified number of milliseconds. eg: await sleep(100);
+// `sleep.async` returns a Promise that resolves in the specified number of milliseconds. eg: await sleep.async(100);

-// `sleepSync` blocks the main thread for the specified number of milliseconds. eg: sleepSync(100);
+// `sleep.sync` blocks the main thread for the specified number of milliseconds. eg: sleep.sync(100);

 // `Tape`s records all the mouse/keyboard events that happen until you
 // call `tape.stopRecording()`, and then you can replay the tape to simulate